pdyxs/sudoku-puzzles/src/data/pdyxs/puzzles/sunny-with-a-chance-of-fog/rules.md

 Later, you'll need to know these as well:
 * Encroaching fog: The grid is not covered in fog.
 Placing a correct digit in a cell will summon fog to that cell, and to the 8 surrounding cells.
 No guessing or erasing of digits is required.
 * Kropki: If two cells do not have a grid line between them, their digits are consecutive.
 If a line is hollow between two cells, the digit in one cell is double the other.
+Not all kropki clues are given.

 Notes:
 * In this puzzle, constraints are being rendered in non-standard ways.